 In January 2020, the Company completed the sale of land, building and related building improvements specific to its facility in Burlingame, California for approximately \$34.5 million in cash.
-Simultaneously, with the close of the transaction, the Company leased the property for a two-and-a-half-year period, resulting in a total of \$.3 million in new lease obligations through December 31, 2021.
+Simultaneously, with the close of the transaction, the Company leased the property for a two-and-a-half-year period, resulting in a total of \$3.7 million in new lease obligations through December 31, 2021.
 The Company's sale of the building and immediate leaseback of the facility qualified for sale-leaseback accounting.
 The lease was evaluated and classified as an operating lease.
 Given the Company was considered to retain more than a minor part but less than substantially all of the use of the property, the present value of the minimum lease payment over the lease term of \$3.1 million was required to be deferred and recognized as a reduction of rent expense over the life of the lease.
-Net of the \$3.1 million in deferred gain, the Company recognized a net gain on the sale of the asset of \$9.0 million during the three months ended March 31, 2020.
+Net of the \$3.1 million in deferred gain, the Company recognized a net gain on the sale of the asset of \$19.0 million during the first fiscal quarter of 2020.
 In August 2020, the Company executed a six-month extension for the leased property, including escalating rent payments, with total incremental lease payments associated with the extension of \$1.8 million.
-The unamortized deferred gain at the time of the modification, approximating \$2.0 million, is being amortized on a prospective basis over the extended lease term.
-Upon execution of the amendment inclusive of escalating rent payments, expense is being recognized on a straight-line basis and the difference between the recognized rent expense and the amounts paid under the lease are being recorded as deferred rent included in other short-term and long-term liabilities on the consolidated balance sheet as of March 31, 2021 and December 31, 2020.
+The unamortized deferred gain at the time of the modification, approximating \$\Delta\$.0 million, is being amortized on a prospective basis over the extended lease term.
+Upon execution of the amendment inclusive of escalating rent payments, expense is being recognized on a straight-line basis and the difference between the recognized rent expense and the amounts paid under the lease are being recorded as deferred rent included in other short-term and long-term liabilities on the consolidated balance sheet as of June 30, 2021 and December 31, 2020.

 In July 2018, the Company entered into a lease for a new manufacturing facility (the "San Diego Facility Lease").
 The lease included tenant improvement provisions for construction prior to occupancy.
-Construction on this new manufacturing facility began in 2018 and Company evaluated the extent of its financial and operational involvement in the tenant improvements to the San Diego Facility Lease to determine whether it was considered the owner of the construction project.
+Construction on this new manufacturing facility began in 2018 and the Company evaluated the extent of its financial and operational involvement in the tenant improvements to the San Diego Facility Lease to determine whether it was considered the owner of the construction project.
 The Company concluded that it was deemed to be the owner of the facility for accounting purposes (even though it did not meet the definition for legal purposes) during the construction period which began in 2018 and was completed in 2019.
 In 2019, upon completion of the construction, the Company evaluated the lease and concluded that the completed construction project failed to qualify for sale and leaseback accounting and has accounted for the lease as a financing lease transaction.
-The lease building and related improvements remain on the Company's balance sheet as of March 31, 2021 and December 31, 2020 and rental payments on the lease facility financing obligation.
+The leased building and related improvements remain on the Company's balance sheet as of June 30, 2021 and December 31, 2020 and rental payments associated with the San Diego Facility Lease have been allocated to operating lease expense for the ground underlying the leased building and principal and interest payments on the lease facility financing obligation.
 The Company recorded the fair value of the building asset and improvements, which was estimated to be \$59.0 million and the related lease facility financing obligation of \$51.2 million.
 The difference between the gross asset value and the lease facility financing obligation represents the approximate \$8.0 million of building improvement costs reimbursed by the Company.